Products I Recommend ...

 Dog Food

 There is a lot of controversy over which is the best dog food out there.
 I have done a lot of research myself and I have currently settled on Kirkland’s Signature Nature’s Domain Puppy Formula.
 It is the blue bag with the husky on the front.
 You can buy this from Costco or Amazon.
+Please double check before buying any food to make sure this is what your puppy is currently eating as there has been supply issues sometimes so we have sometimes used other kinds.

 Chew Toys